Support for Carers

 - or, completing the , which provides a range of questions and prompts that may help you consider your caring role

-TuVida (Berkshire) Carers Hub can provide support for carers to complete this form.
-If you would like further information please complete the.
+The Reading & West Berkshire Carers Partnership can provide support for carers to complete this 'Understanding your Needs' form.
+If you would like further information please complete theor contact the Partnership.

 What is a Carer's Assessment?

 A carer's assessment is a series of questions designed to help you think about the different ways that caring affects your life.
 If you're willing and able to continue caring for the person you look after, we will take account of the support you provide when we work out what services they need.
 This will help us work out if you're eligible for support funded by West Berkshire Council.